StephanHCB/go-mailer-service/README.md

         handler functions and passing around a `context.Context`.
 Might want to wrap it to give access just to what should be available?
 - Has a good example for [including static files in the binary](https://github.com/gin-gonic/examples/tree/master/assets-in-binary)
+- The pre-made request logging library does not retrieve its logger from the context but instead uses the global logger instance.
+This is nice and good, until you want to have your requestIds logged, too.
+  Then you are stuck coding up your own request logger middleware again.
+- The fact that gin insists on using its own context rather than the standard go context makes it harder to wire up a lot of standard middlewares such as for authentication.
+- Gin uses printf for debug mode logging instead of the provided logger.
+You can turn it off, thankfully.

+In the end, the few lines of code saved are just not worth the additional hassle and complexities compared to Chi.

 ## Implementation Experience with Chi

-- It's much more low level, for example I needed to write actual code to serve static files
+- It's much more low level, for example I needed to write actual code to serve static files, see [this example](https://github.com/StephanHCB/go-campaign-service/blob/master/web/controller/swaggerctl/swaggerctl.go)
 - Smaller binary, much smaller dependencies footprint
-- Including static files in the binary can be done, too, but it needs a bit of implementation rather than a single line, see [this example](https://github.com/StephanHCB/go-campaign-service/blob/master/web/controller/swaggerctl/swaggerctl.go)
+- It relies on standard context, handler and middleware functions, fully compatible with golangs standard library.
+This makes it much easier to use third party middlewares.

 ## Fulfilling the Requirements